MrFriendCS/MrFriendCS.github.io/n5/ddd/N5-DDD-Santa-Gifts/instructions.md

 | 91      | Billy     | Brotherton | Maths set |

 {:start="18"}
 18. Add an additional filter to the previous query so that it only shows what will be delivered to you.
 Another query might be required to make this work as you expect!
+If it is, include that SQL as well.

 ## Data Dictionary